timolson/cointrader/README.md

 All the `Bid`s and `Ask`s for a `MarketListing` at a given point in time.  `Book`s are one of the two main types of `MarketData` we collect from the `Market`s, the other being `Trade`s.

 ## Currency
 This class is used instead of `java.util.Currency` because the builtin `java.util.Currency` class cannot handle non-ISO currency codes like "DOGE" and "42".
-We also track whether a `Currency` is fiat or crypto, and provide accounting basis for the `Currency` (see `DiscreteAmount`.)
+We also track whether a `Currency` is fiat or crypto, and define the smallest unit of settlement, called the basis (see `DiscreteAmount`.)

 ## DiscreteAmount
 This class is used to represent all prices and volumes.
 It acts like an integer counter, except the base step-size is not necessarily 1 (whole numbers).
 A `DiscreteAmount` has both a `long count` and a `double basis`.
 The `basis` is the "pip size" or what the minimum increment is, and the `count` is the number of integer multiples of the value, so that the final value of the `DiscreteAmount` is `count*basis`.
 The minimum increment is `(count+1)*basis`.
 This sophistication is required to handle things like trading Swiss Francs, which are rounded to the nearest nickel (0.05).
 To represent CHF 0.20 as a `DiscreteAmount`, we use `basis=0.05` and `count=4`, meaning we have four nickels or 0.20.
 This approach is also used for trading volumes, so that we can understand the minimum trade amounts.  `MarketListing`s record both a `priceBasis` and a `volumeBasis` which indicate the step sizes for trading a particular `Listing` on that `Market`.